antoinemarchal/ROHSA/README.md

 ## Getting started
 A google colab notebook is available [here!](https://github.com/antoinemarchal/ROHSA/blob/master/ROHSApy.ipynb) It shows how to install, compile, run and read ROHSA's output.

-Please note that if you are not using ROHSA for separating phases of 21cm observation, the hyper-paramters _lambda_var_sig_** should be set to 0.
+Please note that if you are not using ROHSA for separating phases of 21cm observation, the hyper-paramters _"lambda_var_sig"_** should be set to 0.

 ## CONTACT
 If you have any queries or questions related to ROHSA, please do not hesitate to contact us [here](amarchal@cita.utoronto.ca).
 Your feedback is welcome and important to us.